OpenSourceProtogenCollection/flexOS/README.md

  Please check the wiki to get started.

 # Current Status
 Arduino: Matrices all fully coded.
 Serial has been implemented fully.
 Still having issues with the writeLoading pattern.
+Refactoring some messy (LEDMatrix) code.
 More patterns may be added in the future, but other parts of the project are more pertinent at this time.

 RasPi: Code most of the way done, waiting on reed switches to test